 As you age, dental care becomes an important part of maintaining good health.
 By attending annual dental exams, you can prevent several health conditions.
 Thus, a lack of coverage means seniors are generally not receiving adequate preventive dental services.

 To combat this, several dental insurance options are available to Medicare beneficiaries.
 Many Medicare Advantage plans offer policyholders basic dental coverage as an additional benefit to their health coverage, and stand-alone dental plans are an option when you enroll in Medicare Part A and Medicare Part B.

 Dental Coverage with Medicare Advantage

-Most Medicare Advantage plans offer dental benefits to policyholders.
+When you apply for Medicare Part C, most plans offer dental benefits to policyholders.
 However, there are several Medicare Advantage plans that do not offer these benefits.
 Dental benefits are not the same from one plan to another, so when enrolling in coverage, be sure to review your plan’s notice of coverage to ensure you will receive the benefits you prefer.

 When enrolling in a Medicare Advantage plan, you also want to be sure a dentist in your area will accept your plan’s dental coverage.
 Many Medicare Advantage plans restrict their enrollees to a network of doctors and their dental coverage can be even more restrictive.

 To ensure a local dentist accepts the plan, research beforehand.
 Most carriers offer an online provider lookup tool that can be useful when enrolling in coverage.

 Medicare Supplement plans only provide coverage after Medicare pays.
 Because Medicare will not cover dental services, neither does your Medicare Supplement plan.
 However, there are ways to keep the benefits of a Medicare Supplement plan and simultaneously receive dental coverage.